 Nonprofit jobs rebound slightly in October, but remain down by over 900,000 compared to pre-COVID levels

 In our continuing effort to track the ongoing impact of the coronavirus pandemic on nonprofit employment, we have analyzed data from the latest BLS Employment Situation Report to estimate nonprofit job losses through October 2020.
-We then looked at month-over-month trends to see how the overall recovery of early nonprofit job losses is proceeding.
+We then looked at month-over-month trends to see how the overall early nonprofit jobs rebound and losses is proceeding.

 Part 1: Nonprofit job losses as of October 2020